 "When you lift the limits of your thinking, you expand the limits of your life.
 It's only when you can imagine a bigger life that you can ever hope to have one." - Gary Keller and Jay Papasan

-I got the idea from Thomas Frank who "got the idea from Joel Runyon, who created the world’s first impossible list and defined the difference between it and a regular ‘ole bucket list.
+I got this idea from Thomas Frank who "got the idea from Joel Runyon, who created the world’s first impossible list and defined the difference between it and a regular bucket list.
 Put simply, the impossible list is an ever-evolving list of experiences that build upon each other, help others as well as yourself, and implore you to take action."

 I hope this inspires you to make your own list and rethink what "impossible" really means.

-REMEMBER -> ALL LIMITATIONS ARE SELF-IMPOSED.
+REMEMBER: ALL LIMITATIONS ARE SELF-IMPOSED.
 You decide what is possible.

 Quoting Gary Keller and Jay Papasan's, The ONE Thing, "individuals with written goals were 39.5% more likely to succeed...
 Individuals who wrote their goals and sent progress reports to friends were 76.7% more likely to achieve them."